Day 7 - Windmills and Sunsets : Pamplona to Puente La Reina

 After our break we began threading our way along the downhill path, which was admittedly somewhat precarious, being a steep meandering trail of loose rock and broken slate, upon which one could easily imagine twisting an ankle or sliding.
 Thankfully, we made it to the bottom without incident and continued on through the villages of Uterga and Obanos, where we took a few moments to relax and refill our water bottles.

-Throughout our early afternoon hike we were fortunate to pass by a beautiful church and an enticing vineyard full of ripening grapes.
+In the early afternoon, we were fortunate to pass by a beautiful church and an enticing vineyard full of ripening grapes.
 We entered the town of Puente la Reina as the heat of the day began to settle into the region in earnest.

 While we relaxed in the shade of a building's archway we decided to trek to an albergue just beyond the city limits which was purported to have laundry facilities, private rooms, and a cold swimming pool!
 With our evening's lodgings in sight, we crossed through town and over the iconic Puente de Peregrinos, only to discover that the albergue is not only outside of Puente la Reina, but also up a relatively long, steep hill.